Chad Hurley

 Chad Meredith Hurley (born January 24, 1977) is an American webmaster and businessman who served as the chief executive officer (CEO) of YouTube from its founding until 2010, when he became an advisor to the company.
 He also co-founded MixBit, a since closed video sharing service.
 In October 2006, he and Steve Chen sold YouTube for $1.65 billion to Google.
 Hurley worked in eBay's PayPal division, where one of his tasks involved designing the original PayPal logo, before co-founding YouTube with fellow PayPal employees Steve Chen and Jawed Karim.
 Hurley was primarily responsible for the tagging and video-sharing aspects of YouTube.

 Early life and education

-Hurley was born in Reading, Pennsylvania, the second child of Don and Joann Hurley, and grew up near Birdsboro, Pennsylvania.
+Chad Meredith Hurley was born on January 24, 1977, in Reading, Pennsylvania.
+He is the second child of Don and Joann Hurley, and he grew up near Birdsboro, Pennsylvania.
 He has an older sister, Heather, and a younger brother, Brent.

 Since childhood, Hurley showed interest in the arts, and became interested in computers and electronic media during high school.
 He was a standout runner for Twin Valley High School's cross-country program, which won two of its PIAA State titles with him as a member in 1992 and 1994.
 He was also a member of the Technology Student Association during high school.
 He graduated from Twin Valley High School in 1995 and earned a BA in Fine Art from Indiana University of Pennsylvania in 1999.